7 Embedded Analytics Features You Need From Your BI Vendor

 - Predefined dashboard templates – Easy-to-use dashboards and visualizations for all types of users.
 Some key self-service dashboards’ key functionalities include drag-and-drop capabilities, data blending features, and database plug-ins.

 When the analytics users are being provided with don’t look or feel as if they belong in the applications, the user experience of your application drops dramatically.
 Every business owner and manager wants its business users and customers to be happy and satisfied and establish loyal relationships between both parties.
 This is what white labeling helps with.

 White labeling is the ability to embed reports, dashboards, and visuals to match your unique application’s fonts, colors, and overall brand theme.
 It allows you to customize all UX elements (theming & styling, roundness vs squareness, dialogs, etc.) to match your brand perfectly.
 Thanks to that, users won’t get distracted or even notice the difference in the application but instead focus on the value of data.

 In today’s fast-paced business environment, companies are now exchanging data and services more than ever.
 These connections and partnerships are fantastic and benefit both businesses and users.
 On one side, businesses are able to add more value to their offerings without the need to dedicate time and effort to develop functionalities.
 On the other side, users get to use more sophisticated products and services, which have everything they need.

 So, whenever you decide to invest in an embedded analytics solution, look for a provider that will allow you to use a native SDK that is made for developers.
-With it, you aren’t forced to simply embed iFrame’s in your application, and you aren’t forced to configure dashboards with a parameterized URL.
-Contrary, you can use an API-driven approach to configuring dashboards by using real code, with real objects, and real properties.
-The API-driven development approach makes the life of a developer easier and the process of app development simpler.
+With it, you aren’t forced to simply embed iFrames in your application, and you aren’t forced to configure dashboards with a parameterized URL.
+Contrary, you can use an API-driven approach to configuring dashboards by using real code with real objects and real properties.
+The API-driven development approach makes a developer’s life easier and the app development process simpler.

 4. Modern Application